lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Pass the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_4x3m (implicit key authentication).
 The Initiator does however not know that the Responder has actually computed the key PRK_4x3m.
-While the Initiator can securely send protected application data, the Initiator SHOULD NOT permanently store the keying material PRK_4x3m and TH_4 until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
+While the Initiator can securely derive application keys and send protected application data, the Initiator SHOULD NOT permanently store the keying material PRK_4x3m and TH_4, or derived application keys, until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
 Explicit key confirmation is e.g. assured when the Initiator has verified an OSCORE message or message_4 from the Responder.

 ### Responder Processing of Message 3